Table of Contents

 An injury claim is a formal request for compensation made directly to an insurance company or the at-fault party, typically resolved outside of court.
 It involves negotiating directly with the insurer to cover damages without formal legal proceedings, and it’s generally quicker and less costly.

 A lawsuit is a formal legal action initiated when a satisfactory settlement can’t be reached through an injury claim.
-It’s filed in court and involves more complex procedures such as discovery, trials, and potential appeals, aiming to secure comprehensive compensation for disputed or extensive damages.
+It’s filed in court and involves more complex procedures such as discovery, trials, and potential appeals, aiming to pursue comprehensive compensation for disputed or extensive damages.
 This process is lengthier and requires more resources.

 Filing A Claim Or A Lawsuit?
 Call Arash Law To Help You Either Way!